Why does it matter so much that there are different types of narcissists?

 These are just examples, but I use them to illustrate that there is enough difference here in how these two self-absorbed individuals behave to cause confusion if you’re trying to understand their motivations.

-The reason why it can make a difference is that as you read about narcissism, you may not find these distinctions noted.
+The reason why it can make a difference is that as you read about forms of narcissism, you may not find these distinctions noted.
 Much of what you read may use the general term “narcissism” without acknowledging that there are many types.

 A Narcissist By Any Other Name…